-- 7.1 Responses to the questionnaire show that the environment and peace and quiet were seen as 'very important' by nearly 80% of respondents and as 'quite important' by almost all the remainder.
-These are important factors that contribute to the rural character of the Parish - 7.2 The built development in the Parish comprises Terrington village which is located roughly in the centre of the Parish and a few hamlets and dispersed farms.
-The whole Parish is set within the valued landscape of the Howardian Hills National Landscape which is undulating with some woodland, trees and hedgerows bisected by valleys and ridges providing a very rural setting which must be respected and retained. - 7.3 The defining character of Terrington village is the compact pattern of development set within the rural landscape, with the Main Street lined in the most part with high verges providing an important identity and heart to the village, reinforced by the presence of the shop.
-The back lanes and countryside beyond the village is glimpsed through gaps between houses and the rural character is always present given the lack of standardised housing
+- 7.1 Responses to the questionnaire showed that the environment and peace and quiet were seen as 'very important' by nearly 80% of respondents and as 'quite important' by almost all the remainder.
+These are important factors that contribute to the rural character of the Parish.
+More detailed analysis of the character and environment of the Parish is set out in the Terrington Design Code and Guidance which is a technical background document to the Neighbourhood Plan. - 7.2 The built development in the Parish comprises Terrington village which is located roughly in the centre of the Parish and a few hamlets and dispersed farms.
+The whole Parish is set within the valued landscape of the Howardian Hills National Landscape which is undulating with some woodland, trees and hedgerows, bisected by valleys and ridges, providing a very rural setting which must be respected and retained. - 7.3 The defining character of Terrington village is the compact pattern of development set within the rural landscape, with the Main Street lined in the most part with high verges providing an important identity and heart to the village, reinforced by the presence

-- patterns and layouts.
+- of the shop.
+From the back lanes the countryside beyond the village is glimpsed through gaps between houses and the rural character is always present given the lack of standardised housing patterns and layouts.
 The modest scale of buildings in the village reflects its agricultural past with more modern buildings dispersed along the main routes out of the village centre. - 7.4 In open countryside, the hamlets and small groups of farms and residential properties are largely untouched by new developments, apart from that which is necessary for agriculture, countryside related activites or conversions of existing buildings.
-To introduce new build residential developments in the countryside would unacceptably adversely affect the rural character of the Parish and the National Landscape.
+To introduce new build residential developments in the countryside would adversely affect the rural character of the Parish and the National Landscape.